rowcased/rowcased.github.io/codewars.md

 <h2 id="creator"><br>3.
 Kata Creator</h2>

 Codewars is built entirely on user contributions.
-Each new kata is submitted in beta form to undergo quality consideration by the comminity prior to approval.
-My experience with creating these original kata was very rewarding, as I had total control over concept, design, execution and code structure.
+Each new kata is submitted in beta form to undergo quality consideration by the comminity prior to its approval.
+My experience with creating original kata was very rewarding, as I had total control over concept, design, execution and code structure.

 1 [is_sator_square](https://rowcased.github.io/is_sator_square)<br>
 <!-- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first kata was based on a stone tablet found at Pompeii, known as a "sator square".
 It is an form of two dimentional palindrome admitting four symmetries.
 The coder of this kata must study the pattern of characters on the square and determine whether it conforms to the regulations of a sator square. -->